1998 NCAA Division I women's soccer tournament: Qualification

 All Division I women's soccer programs were eligible to qualify for the tournament.
 The tournament field expanded again, this time increasing from 32 teams to 48.

 Format

 To accommodate the sixteen additional teams, an additional round was added to the tournament for the thirty-two lowest-seeded teams.
 The top sixteen teams, meanwhile, were given a bye into the Second Round.

+National seeds

+The eight national seeds were announced on November 8.